TheCouponBureau-org/basket-validation-function/java/Readme.Java.md

 This example shows the supported caller input shape:

 - each coupon object contains only `gs1`
-- `base_gs1` and `purchase_requirement` are internal fields populated by the SDK after TCB resolution and should not be supplied by the caller
+- internal resolved fields are populated by the SDK after TCB resolution and should not be supplied by the caller

 ```json
 {